 The plot of the musical follows the crew and passengers of the RMS Titanic as it makes its maiden voyage from Southampton to New York in April 1912.
-It focus on no-one in particular, instead choosing to give almost every class of person on the ship a song and or a moment and therefore has no one single protagonist.
-(Other than the Titanic herself, if you will)
+It focuses on no-one in particular, instead choosing to give almost every class of person on the ship a song and or a moment and therefore has no one single protagonist (Other than the Titanic herself, if you will).

 The musical is also unique in that the Broadway stage could tilt to simulate the sinking of the ship, and that most of the characters are actually people who were on the Titanic with only a few names changed here and there and a few people who died lived and vice versa.

 The 2023 U.K. tour was filmed, streamed live to theaters, then released online via BroadwayHD on December 15, 2023.

 Titanic provides examples of:

 - All Musicals Are Adaptations: A real-life example.